bufbuild/docs.buf.build/docs/tour/use-managed-mode.md

 ---
 id: use-managed-mode
-title: 13 Use Managed Mode
+title: 13 Use managed mode
 ---

 In this section, you'll learn how to use [**Managed Mode**](../generate/managed-mode.md) when